Loading...

 They live high up in a tree.

-Plop, the baby owl, is scared of the dark and his mother encourages him to learn more about it.
+Plop the baby owl is scared of the dark, and his mother encourages him to learn more about it.

-Plop meets a young boy who thinks night time is exciting and teaches Plop all about fireworks.
+Plop meets a young boy who thinks nighttime is exciting, and teaches Plop all about fireworks.

-Oh, I wonder if you enjoy fireworks.
+Ooh, I wonder if you enjoy fireworks.

 So let's recap what happened in this chapter.

-Mr. Barn Owl asked Plop if he wanted to go hunting with him, but Plop said no and had a sleep instead.
+Mr. Barn Owl asked Plop if he wanted to go hunting with him, but Plop said no, and had a sleep instead.

 Plop's mother encouraged him to go down from their tree to learn about the dark.

-Plop met an old woman who told Plop that night time is kind and that she likes the dark because it's quiet.
+Plop met an old woman who told Plop that nighttime is kind, and that she likes the dark because it's quiet.

-And then Plop had a conversation with the old woman and then returned to his branch.
+And then Plop had a conversation with the old woman, and then returned to his branch.

 Pause the video while you decide that this statement is true or false.

-Well done if you selected false, though it wasn't a young boy that said that, it was the old woman.
+Though it wasn't a young boy that said that, it was the old woman.

-The old woman liked the dark because: she was afraid, she could remember, she could hunt.
+The old woman liked the dark because, she was afraid, she could remember, she could hunt.

-Pause the video while you decide what's the reason for the old woman liking the dark.
+Pause the video while you decide what's the reason for the old woman liking the dark?
+Well done if you chose, she could remember.

-Okay, it is time to get together for our next task, this is a really fun, exciting one.
+Okay, it is time to get together for our next task.

 So Plop has met two characters who've told him good things about the dark.